Introduction

 Prerequisites

-- Windows 10/11 with Windows Hello enabled
+- Windows 10/11 with WSL2 installed

-Download the installer from the downloads page.
+Download LLM Secrets from the downloads page:

 Quick Start